-- The visitor economy has huge potential based on the region's natural capital, location, pre and post pandemic trends, growing international reputation for outdoor sport and as a result of investments being made in attractions, facilities and infrastructure, but more will be done for it to keep pace with expectations and to compete with neighbouring regions. - There are key constraints holding back the sector, including skills gaps, infrastructure deficits, low innovation, environmental management concerns and lack of well-marketed attractions, which must be significantly improved.
+- The visitor economy has huge potential based on the region's natural capital, location, pre and post pandemic trends, growing international reputation for outdoor sport, increased demands for outdoor and adventure tourism and as a result of investments being made in attractions, facilities and infrastructure, but more will be done for it to keep pace with expectations and to compete with neighbouring regions. - There are key constraints holding back the sector, including skills gaps, infrastructure deficits, low innovation, environmental management concerns and lack of well-marketed attractions, which must be significantly improved.
 A new more robust sustainable vision for the sector will be needed as part of reset and longer-term recovery planning taking more care of social and natural capital, encouraging longer term investment and growth of local talent.